cmap/psp/README.md

 ## Configuration file

-Several of the files in PSP -- notably dry.py and external_query_many.py -- require a configuration file.
+Several of the files in PSP -- notably dry.py -- require a configuration file.
 This file contains various parameters used by the production code (e.g. what values to consider NaN, default thresholds, provenance code abbreviations, where to find certain files, etc.).
 By default, these scripts will look for this config file in `~/psp_production.cfg`.
 So if you want to never think about the config file again, just copy `psp_production.cfg`, which is in the top-directory of the PSP repo, to your home directory (i.e. something like `/Users/lev`).
 Otherwise, you'll have to supply it explicitly with the --psp_config_path argument.

 ## Examples